xc-jp/safe-gen/README.md

 Both make writing `Arbitrary` instances less error-prone, in the case of `generic-arbitrary` by not having to write them at all.
 If automatically deriving `Generic` instances works for your use case, there is probably no reason to use `safe-gen`.
 However, there are cases where `generic-arbitrary` fails to derive useful terminating instances, and in those cases `safe-gen` might help.
+Examples include when you have tricky fixpoints, or invariants to maintain.

 There is also [less-arbitrary](https://github.com/mgajda/less-arbitrary) which is quite a bit more complex than either `safe-gen` or `generic-arbitrary`, and has a larger API and dependency footprint.
 It throws exceptions and retries if it can't find a terminating instance, whereas `safe-gen` tries to take paths that it knows terminate.